 LiveDocs: Monolingual document (Library) editor

-When you are editing a LiveDocs corpus, you can open these monolingual documents for editing.
-The documents appear in a tab that is similar to the translation grid:
+In a LiveDocs corpus, you can open monolingual documents for editing.
+The documents will appear in a document tab that is similar to the translation editor.

-The monolignual document editor is a simplified version of the translation grid.
+The monolingual document editor is a simplified variant of the translation editor.
 You see one column of segments only, since this is a monolingual document.
-You can freely edit the text in the cells, but you cannot split or join segments, and you cannot use the translation memories or term bases here.
-Your changes are automatically saved.
-You also have access to the formatted preview of the document, and you can use the preview to navigate in the document.
+You can freely edit the text in the cells.

-•If you open the document from the Resource console, it is read-only by default.
-Click View/Edit to make changes to the document.
-Click Apply to indicate that you do not edit the document anymore.
-When you click this, memoQ reindexes the document so that your changes appear in the translation results coming from the LiveDocs corpus.
+Normally, the document is read-only if you come from Resource Console: Click View/Edit to make changes to the document.
+Click Apply to indicate that you finished editing the document.
+When you click this, memoQ reindexes the document so that your changes appear in the concordance searches coming from the LiveDocs corpus.

 Add keywords at the top: In the Keywords box, type keywords.
 Click Apply when you finish.

 When you finish

 Your changes in the monolingual document editor are automatically saved to the LiveDocs corpus.